subscribe to ourNewsletter

 12 Luxurious Small Kitchens To Inspire Your Remodel

 Small kitchens can be lavish, too.
-Find inspiration for your remodel with these tiny (yet lush) kitchen design ideas.
+Find inspiration for your remodel with these luxury small (yet lush) kitchen design ideas.

 Small kitchens can be perceived in one of two ways: as a nuisance to avoid at all costs, or as a unique opportunity to put your creativity to the test.
 With the right tools, preparation and attitude, anyone can conquer a small kitchen remodel.
 Although some small kitchen layouts can feel cramped or stuffy, there are numerous design options available that will maximize space and brighten up the room.
 That’s right—anyone can make a tiny kitchen work in their favor!

 Minimalist: What small kitchens lack in counter space and square footage, they make up for in practicality and minimalist charm.
 Minimalism is a trend that has taken the world by storm in recent years.
 Essentially, minimalism is the belief that excess “things” lead to more stress.
 Tiny kitchen layouts lend well to this belief because they force homeowners to get rid of anything that isn’t completely essential.
 In a small kitchen, every food item, appliance and kitchen gadget has a purpose and a place.

 Clean: What’s more, less space typically means a cleaner kitchen.
 Limited storage area means you don’t have room to stow away random dishes, keys, the kids’ stray homework pages, and other random household items.
 While this may seem like a negative, in the long run, it means you can nix those laborious 2-hour “deep cleans.”
 Instead, simply tidy as you go!